 Ever get that text message out of the blue?
 You know: “Hey, I’m at Best Buy right now.
 What do you think of this Acer laptop versus this Dell laptop?
 One says it has four cores, while the other has 8GB of RAM.
 Help!”

-So, in the spirit of offering you the same expert advice I’d give to my nearest and dearest, I’ve combed through the best-selling laptop lists from both Amazon and Best Buy, and weighed the pros and cons.
-Both lists change quite rapidly, so I’m basing this on a snapshot in time—namely, the best-selling laptops on the morning of August 8, 2016.
+So, in the spirit of offering you the same expert advice I’d give to my nearest and dearest, I’ve combed through the best-selling budget laptop lists from both Amazon and Best Buy, and weighed the pros and cons.
+Both lists change quite rapidly, so I’m basing this on a snapshot in time—namely, the best-selling laptops on the morning of July 21, 2017.

 Are these reviews?
 Absolutely not.
-But I still think there’s a lot of value in helping out those who can’t tell a Pentium from a Core i7.
+But I still think there’s a lot of value in helping out those who can’t tell an Atom from a Core i7.

 Amazon’s Top Five